-The IAG Award for Teaching Leadership And Scholarship
+The IAG Award for Teaching Leadership and Scholarship (ATLAS)

-- Recognise excellence in contribution via outstanding leadership and/or scholarship in teaching, including communication of geography and/or promotion of engagement in the discipline made formally or informally by members of the Institute or non-members;
+Recognises excellence in contributions via outstanding leadership and/or scholarship in teaching, including communication of geography, and/or engagement in the discipline made formally or informally by members of the Institute or non-members.

 The award recognises excellence in leadership and scholarship in the teaching (at any level), of the discipline of geography, or otherwise in promotion, engagement or communication of geography to scholarly and to wider audiences.
 The candidate may be an academic, professional or ‘nominated citizen’ who has excelled in leadership and scholarship in the teaching of geography, including (though not limited to): teaching at any level, research into teaching and/or promotion, engagement, communication of geography to scholarly and to wider audiences.
 The award may recognise a single achievement, and/or cumulative activities/outputs.
 The nominee may be an individual or a group.

-- A full statement (no more than 1000 words) describing the contribution that is deserving of recognition, and the nominee’s suitability for the award;
+- a full statement of no more than 1,000 words describing the contribution that is deserving of recognition, and the nominee’s suitability for the award;

 To be eligible for the ATLAS, the nominee must be a current financial member of the IAG, or nominated by a current financial member.